inet-framework/inet-tutorials/configurator/doc/step7.md

 else through the area's router.

-- The area routers' routing tables contain a specific rule for reaching the backbone router, two rules for reaching the two LANs that belong to the router's area, and a default rule for reaching everything else throught the backbone router.
+- The area routers' routing tables contain a specific rule for reaching the backbone router, two rules for reaching the two LANs that belong to the router's area, and a default rule for reaching everything else through the backbone router.

 - The backbone router's routing table contains three specific rules for reaching the three area routers, and three rules to reach the three areas.

-The difference between the configuration for this part and the previous one is that addresses are assigned hierechically in this part.
+The difference between the configuration for this part and the previous one is that addresses are assigned hierarchically in this part.
 The routing table of the backbone router contains six entries instead of 10 in the previous part.
 The other nodes' routing tables remained the same.
 The difference is not drastic because the network is small.
 However, using hierarchical address assignment in a larger network would make a significant difference in routing table size.